 You begin with his early surrealist works and move quickly into his work with, photographer, Lee Miller and continues with designers, Gabrielle Chanel and Elsa Schiaparelli and philanthropist, Peggy Guggenheim.
 Man Ray was an official fashion photographer at Harper’s Bazaar from 1934 to 1939.
 Actually seeing the photo layouts, the dresses and hair styles, or live models made to look like André Vigneau’s wax and wood mannequins brings the fashion photography to life.
 I enjoyed reading snippets of the Harper’s Bazaar magazine articles; first person, very personable writing.
 The articles put the reader at the party.
 The photography built a desire to look one’s best.
 The detailed, sensual images of fashion photography with the descriptive words of scenery were cinematography in hard copy between the wars.
+Man Ray was a painter, photographer, and object maker.

 Originally from Philadelphia and raised around fabric, Emmanual (“Manny”) Radnitsky, meets the Dada artist, Marcel Duchamp in 1915.
 The Dada/Surrealist/avant-garde movement and Duchamp is Man Ray’s New York introduction to celebrities, artists and high society.
 All of whom become subjects through the eye of his camera using existing techniques in a new fashion one could say.
 Man Ray’s influence helped fashion magazines become cinematography one could carry around.